zerosonesfun/terminal-billy/README.md

 - This readme won't list available commands since the "help" command lists them.
 - If you have an idea, go to the discussion board (look for tab within this repository's menu above).
 - If you want to report a bug look for thd issues tab above.
-- If you are a develooer, I accept pull reauests.
+- If you are a developer, I accept pull reauests.